 System Design Document

-A System Design Document, or SDD, is another technical document that outlines how a system will be designed and built.
+A System Design Document, or SDD, is another technical document outlining a built system.
 This document includes information such as data flow diagrams, process flows, screen mockups, and user stories.

 Business Requirement Document (BRD) Template